 It is when I come to the several iterations of the poem “My Grandfather” that I learn most about what I want from a poet; Bowering shares that he had become bored with his own poem and explored several ways to contort the original poem to provide novel (to him) linguistic/poetic results.
 His exertions included replacement of words from the poem with randomized selections from a dictionary.
 As a reader, I am left with the disappointing feeling that this poet is attempting to stimulate himself rather than the reader.
 Does Bowering really have nothing left to say to such an extent that flipping through a dictionary to randomly replace words is to serve as “poetry”?

-I learn that I expect a poet to write because they have something to say….not because they wish they had something to say.
+- I expect a poet to write because they have something to say….not because they wish they had something to say.
 I also learn that any poet may readily catch the ear of a select audience.
 Bowering has not caught my ear….but he has impressed others.
 His poetry is not for me, but his writing earned him the inaugural slot as Poet Laureate.
 I hope to find the poetry that earned him the honour.